dmbarbour/wikilon/docs/Effects.md

-# Awelon Effects Model?
+# Awelon Effects Model

-Awelon language is purely functional at the moment, and requires explicit modeling of effects via [KPNs](KPN_Effects.md) or monads or [application models](ApplicationModel.md), etc..
-Effects are essentially just interactions between a program object and an external context.
+Awelon language is purely functional at the moment, and requires explicit modeling of effects, e.g. monadically or with [KPNs](KPN_Effects.md) or alternative [application models](ApplicationModel.md).

-I've several times contemplated integration with "impure" effects models.
+A modern movement in FP is towards algebraic effects and user-defined handlers.
+The Frank language paper [Do Be Do Be Do](https://arxiv.org/pdf/1611.09259.pdf) seems especially relevant, with the support for *multihandlers* that could feasibly handle multiple effects concurrently.
+I'm still studying this possibility.

 Naturally, if an effects model can easily be modeled functionally and accelerated, I should simply do.
 This passes the buck to the runtime environment rather than complicating Awelon semantics.
 Imperative style effects, for example, can be modeled monadically.
 And when I examined [KPNs in Awelon](AwelonKPN.md) I ultimately decided that acceleration is the right path there, too.